UltraEngine/Documentation/CPP/CreateKinematicJoint.md

 ## Returns

-Returns a new joint object.
+Returns a new joint object, or NULL if the joint could not be created.

 ## Remarks

+The entity's mass must be greater than zero.

 A kinematic joint can control the entity position, rotation, or both.